 Abdullah Öcalan: Representing the freedom struggle of a people

 The Kurdish people can look back at a long history of resistance.
 Since the increasing intervention of capitalism in the Middle East in the early 19th century they have been struggling to protect their cultural identity and develop political unity.
 Dozens of uprisings since 1806 are a clear proof of the Kurds` insistence on their right to govern themselves.
 Despite all efforts and sacrifices the Kurdish uprisings did not lead to the desired results but were crushed sooner or later by global and regional forces like England, Iran or Turkey.
 Until today, Kurds remember leaders like Sheikh Ubeydullah, Seyit Riza or Ismail Simko and keep alive their quest for a united, independent and democratic Kurdistan.
 In the 1970s the latest phase of the Kurdish freedom struggle started and has been continuing until today: the resistance of the Kurdistan Worker`s Party (PKK).
-Ever since, Abdullah Öcalan, co-founder of the PKK, is widely accepted by the Kurdish society as their political representative and philosophical inspiration.
+Ever since, Abdullah Öcalan, the founder of the PKK, is widely accepted by the Kurdish society as their political representative and philosophical inspiration.

 Growing up in a colonial state